OguzhanAndic/devops24/examinations/05/README.md

 Note also that `curl` needs the `--insecure` option to establish a connection to a HTTPS server with a self signed certificate.

+Answer: in the 05-web script you can make the task have a section that allways reloads the state of ngnix, making sure that nginx allways uses the configurations.

 # QUESTION C

 What is the disadvantage of having a task that _always_ makes sure a service is restarted, even if there is no configuration change?

+Answer: This is mostly a question of wasted time. when you restar you will get downtime that might not have been neded at all, and restaring task without a puropse is a waste of energy from the servers/units. it is better to have manual restarts if needed so that you know why you need to restart the system instead if restarting it without a reason.

 # BONUS QUESTION

 There are at least two _other_ modules, in addition to the `ansible.builtin.service` module that can restart a `systemd` service with Ansible.
 Which modules are they?

+Answer: ansible.builtin.systemd and community.general.systemd. both are used to manage the systemd serice, and is an option to the ansible.builtin.service moduel.